rsyncOSX/RsyncUIdocs/content/post/Built.md

 The difference between those two objects are minor, the async version marks the function for execution with keyword `async`.
 Calling the `async` require the `await` keyword.

+## The Process object

+Without communicating to the macOS system, RsyncUI is *nothing*.
+Every command within RsyncUI, except administration of tasks and logs, are commands to be executed by the macOS system.
+The main commands are executing `rsync` with the approriate arguments.
+But there are also commands executing `rm`, `ssh` and `mkdir`.
+And the Process object is utilized for all those commands.

 ## Combine

 Combine, a *declarative* library by Apple, makes the code easy to write and easy to read.
 In the Combine code for encode and write data to JSON file, the publisher require *macOS BigSur* and later.
 The following are examples of utilizing Combine: